Silifke: Medieval period

-In the 11th century, the city was captured by the Seljuk Turks; they met with resistance and in 1137, Seleucia was besieged by Leon of Cilician Armenia.
-During this period of struggle between Armenians, Byzantines, Crusaders, and Turks, a stronghold was built on the heights overlooking the city.
-On June 10, 1190, the Emperor Frederick Barbarossa was drowned trying to cross the Calycadnus, near Seleucia during the Third Crusade.
+In the 11th century, the city was sacked by the Seljuk Turks, and was soon recaptured by the Byzantines in 1099/1100 during the reign of Alexios I Komnenos, who rebuilt the city and fortified it.
+On 26 February 1180 Seleucia was conquered by the Armenian Kingdom of Cilicia.
+On 10 June 1190 Frederick Barbarossa drowned while trying to cross the Calycadnus river, near Seleucia, during the Third Crusade.

-In the 13th century Seleucia was in the possession of the Hospitallers, who lost it to the Karamanid Principality in the second half of the 13th century, and then it ended up in the hands of the Ottomans under general Gedik Ahmet Pasha in 1471.
+In the 13th century Seleucia was in the possession of the Knights Hospitaller, until it fell to the Karamanids in the second half of the 13th century, and then to the Ottomans under Gedik Ahmet Pasha in 1471.

+Modern period

-Until 1933, Silifke was the capital of İçel Province, but then, İçel and Mersin provinces were merged.
-The merged province took the name of İçel but with its administrative centre at Mersin.
-Finally in 2002 the name of İçel was replaced with that of Mersin.
+Until 1933, Silifke was the capital of İçel Province until the İçel and Mersin provinces were merged.
+The merged province took the name of İçel but its administrative centre was at Mersin.
+In 2002 the name of İçel was replaced with that of Mersin.